kiranojhanp/proshore-todo/README.md

 ## Solution

 For the time being, I have set up a script that runs backend and frontend in parallel without the need of `Docker`.
 The `Dockerfile` and `docker-compose.yml` do not serve any purpose (except for viewing) currently.
-I will update the repo so it used docker after I find the fix.
+I will update the repo after i find the fix so that it uses docker.

 ## Steps to run the application